Basilar part of occipital bone: Surfaces

 On the lateral margins of this surface are faint grooves for the inferior petrosal sinuses.

+In other animals

+The human occipital is formed from the fusion of four bones: the supraoccipital, the paired exoccipitals, and the basioccipital.
+In most non-human osteichthyans, these bones remain separate or, if fused, are nevertheless considered distinct elements.
+The equivalent of the basilar part is the basioccipital.

 Additional images

 Occipital bone.
 Basilar part shown in red.

 Human skull seen from below.
 Basilar part shown in red.

 Human skull seen from above (parietal bones have been removed).
 Basilar part shown in red.